 Walking Foot - In Conclusion

-Now you are set up it is important to try out the new gadget on scraps of fabric to test drive the walking foot.
+Now you know how to use a walking foot, it is important to try out the new gadget on scraps of fabric to test drive the walking foot.
+You will be amazed at the difference it makes to sewing knits.
+After you have finished you may not want to go back to your normal presser foot.

 Caution!
 This foot responds best to slower speeds so set the pace at a slower tempo.